hebishmax/Elther-Notifier/README.md

     - Ensure your contract address and ABI are correctly specified in the project.

 ## FastAPI Setup
 Ether Notifier now includes a **FastAPI** backend that allows developers to interact with the service via HTTP requests.
-This provides a scalable and easy way to access network status and interact with smart contracts.
+This provides a **scalable and easy way** to access network status and interact with smart contracts, but it remains **optional**.
+Developers who prefer working via the command line can continue using the **CLI** interface.

 ### Running FastAPI
 You can start the FastAPI server using the following command: